-Residents are required to complete a total of three pain management rotations.
+Main OR ICU Pain Peds VA Residents are required to complete a total of three pain management rotations.
 They will spend time at the outpatient pain clinic, as well as taking acute pain call, gaining experience with a range of pain management techniques, from performing examinations and diagnostic testing, to epidurals, peripheral nerve blocks, and more.

-Residents may begin rotating at the Veterans Affairs Medical Center starting in their intern year, and then again throughout their CA1-CA3 at SUNY Upstate Medical University.
+Residents may begin rotating at the Veterans Affairs Medical Center starting in their intern year, and then again throughout their CA1-CA3 years.
 This rotation gives residents the opportunity to provide care for patients with co-morbidities common in veterans, which affect perioperative anesthetic management.